kapilanramesh/StatefileStorage-1-Phase3-pipeline/README.md

 # terraform-bootstrap-pipelineslines
-it contains pipelines to setup a whole configuration using bootstraps
+it contains pipelines to setup a whole configuration using bootstraps (jenkins,docker,ansible,s3 bucket and dynamoDB)